-The Australian Government Charging Framework (the Charging Framework) builds on the 2014 Cost Recovery Guidelines.
+The Charging Framework builds on the 2014 Cost Recovery Guidelines.
 It encourages a common approach to planning, implementing and reviewing government charging, which should lead to improved and consistent government charging.
-The Framework supports the Australian Government’s role in delivering quality public programmes to Australian citizens, communities and the economy more broadly, by assisting to improve programme funding decisions.
+The Framework supports the Australian Government’s role in delivering quality public programs to Australian citizens, communities and the economy more broadly, by assisting to improve program funding decisions.

 Charging for government activities can: